-Imagine a day of beautiful sunshine, stunning landscapes, ocean views, and seeing the best professional golfers in the world.
-You might say this could be a dream.
-Well, I’m happy to say this describes my day at the Farmer’s Insurance Open PGA Golf Tournament at Torrey Pines in San Diego.
+Imagine a day of beautiful sunshine, stunning landscapes, ocean views, and golf.
+Now, throw in that you will be spending the day hanging around some of the best golfers in the world.
+Since we were in town this week, we decided to enjoy the day at the Farmer’s Insurance Open PGA Golf Tournament at Torrey Pines in San Diego, California.
+(Pre covid19 pandemic)

-I originally didn’t think I would be able to go to the tournament, as my calendar was quite full with doctor appointments, and other errands I needed to do.
-But I managed to work around it all and join my husband as we attended the tournament on a beautiful Thursday afternoon.
+I originally didn’t think I would be able to go to the tournament, because I had appointments and other obligations.
+As a result of moving a few things around in my calendar, I managed to work it out.
+So my husband and I are able to attend this PGA Golf tournament on a beautiful Thursday afternoon.

-You can get up close to the professional players, and even sometimes get an autograph and photos.
-I was at a golf tournament in Florida at the Bay Hill where Arnold Palmer played and I was able to approach him and he gave me his autograph, which I thought was really cool.
-You get a closer look at these superior athletes and see their incredible talent up close while they make their impressive swings with the driver as they attack the pins on the greens!
+What is cool about visiting a PGA golf tournament is that you can get up close to the professional golfers.
+Even so, you may possibly get an autograph and photos.
+I was able to get an autograph from Arnold Palmer while at a golf tournament in Florida at the Bay Hill, it is pretty awesome.
+To see these superior athletes and their incredible talent up close is amazing.
+It is so impressive watching them make swings with the driver as they attack the pins on the greens!

 What to bring:

 I usually bring my own food with me because I have food allergies.
 For this event, I didn’t have many snacks nor did I bring water with me.
 Always check the event website to see what food or beverages you are allowed to bring.
 (Many events do not allow bottled beverages).
 I knew we were only planning to stay a few hours, so I drank plenty of fluids prior to the event.
 I also had a small zip lock bag of almonds with me.
 My snacks usually include nuts, granola bar, small banana.
 I also brought a very small purse, for more information on bags allowed, click here: